The Pelletier-Ressayre hidden symmetry for Littlewood-Richardson coefficients: ***

 Pelletier and Ressayre have proved this conjecture for $n=3$ (see \cite[Corollary 2]{PelRes20}) and in some further cases.
 We shall prove it in full generality, and construct what is essentially a bijection $\varphi :\operatorname*{Par}\left[ n\right] \rightarrow\operatorname*{Par}\left[ n\right] $ that makes it explicit (i.e., that satisfies $c_{\alpha,\mu }^{\omega}=c_{\beta,\mu}^{\varphi\left( \omega\right) }$ for each $\omega \in\operatorname*{Par}\left[ n\right] $).
 To be fully precise, $\varphi$ will not be a bijection $\operatorname*{Par}\left[ n\right] \rightarrow \operatorname*{Par}\left[ n\right] $, but rather a bijection from $\mathbb{Z}^{n}$ to $\mathbb{Z}^{n}$, and it will satisfy $c_{\alpha,\mu }^{\omega}=c_{\beta,\mu}^{\varphi\left( \omega\right) }$ with the understanding that $c_{\alpha,\mu}^{\omega}=c_{\beta,\mu}^{\omega}=0$ when $\omega\notin\operatorname*{Par}\left[ n\right] $.
 (Here, $\operatorname*{Par}\left[ n\right] $ is understood to be a subset of $\mathbb{Z}^{n}$ by identifying each partition $\lambda\in\operatorname*{Par} \left[ n\right] $ with the $n$-tuple $\left( \lambda_{1},\lambda_{2} ,\ldots,\lambda_{n}\right) $.)

 We will define this bijection $\varphi$ by explicit (if somewhat intricate) formulas that \textquotedblleft mingle\textquotedblright\ the entries of the partition it is being applied to with those of $\mu$ (as well as $a$ and $b$) using the $\min$ and $+$ operators.
 These formulas are best understood in the \textit{birational picture}, in which these $\min$ and $+$ operators are generalized to the addition and the multiplication of an arbitrary semifield.
 (Our proof does not require this generality, but the birational picture has the advantage of greater familiarity and better notational support.
-It also suggests a possible connection with the notion of a geometric crystal -- see Question \ref{quest.cryst} for details --, which could throw some light on the otherwise rather mysterious bijection.)
+It also reveals a connection with a known birational map known as a \textquotedblleft birational R-matrix\textquotedblright\ (see Section \ref{subsect.fin.Rmat} for details), which throws some light on the otherwise rather mysterious bijection.)

 Another ingredient of our proof is an explicit formula for $s_{\alpha}\left( x_{1},x_{2},\ldots,x_{n}\right) $ for the above-mentioned partition $\alpha$.